-Positive parenting and positive living include how we treat our bodies.
+Positive parenting includes how we model treating our bodies.
 Here, you’ll find some of our favorite items we use in our home to help keep us healthy.

 Sarah R. Moore is a published writer, positive parenting educator, wellness advocate, and world traveler.
-Her work spans the globe, reaching readers on six continents and appearing in publications such as The Natural Parent Magazine, Scary Mommy, and Macaroni Kid.
+Her work spans the globe, reaching readers on six continents and appearing in publications such as The Natural Parent Magazine, Green Child Magazine, Scary Mommy, and Macaroni Kid.

 Aside from her formal education, she has extensively studied respectful / gentle / positive parenting.
 She has her Certificate of Completion for the Child Honouring Course from the Raffi Foundation for Child Honouring.
 She spent a year observing Teacher Tom, who’s one of the world’s leading practitioners of ‘democratic play-based’ education.
 Moreover, she works with worldwide bestselling parenting author Elizabeth Pantley.
 She also completed Level 5 (the highest level) of improvisational comedy training.
 She uses her improv skills every day as a parent and educator.